 He should obtain the opinion of the election commission and act accordingly.

 As per Constitution a person shall be disqualified from Parliament if he is disqualified on the ground of defection under the provisions of the 10thSchedule.

-A person cannot be a member of both Houses of Parliament at the same time.
+A person cannot be a member of both Houses of Parliament of India at the same time.

 If a person is elected to both the Houses of Parliament, he must intimatewithin10days in which House he desires to serve.

 In default of such intimation, his seatin the RajyaSabhabecomesvacant.

 If a person is elected to two seats in a House, he should exercise his option for one.